Skip to Content

 It’s not just about avoiding frostbite; it’s a matter of survival.

-These seasonal movements are finely tuned evolutionary adaptations, helping our feathered friends weather the storm of climate change impacts.
+Birds often migrate during optimal weather conditions, such as mild temperatures with low humidity and some clouds, as described in the best weather for bird watching.
+These seasonal patterns are finely tuned evolutionary adaptations, helping our feathered friends weather the storm of climate change impacts.

 Birds time their migrations with precision, balancing the risks of staying put against the perils of the journey.